typefi/blinkenlights/README.md

 ### Update parameters

-*   Update the `ecs-params.yml` file for your desired environment
+*   Rename `ecs-params-sample-fargate.yml`to `ecs-params.yml`and update the `ecs-params.yml` file for your desired environment
-*   Update the `docker-compose.yml` file and substitute the parameters as needed
+*   Rename `docker-compose-sample-fargate.yml` to `docker-compose.yml` and update the `docker-compose.yml` file and substitute the parameters as needed
     *   Point to your remote remote mongodb database `NODE_CONFIG`.
 Don't have MongoDB?
 Try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 The free tier will suffice
     *   Update the Blinkenlights license `BL_LICENSE`
     *   Set the logging to point to the correct region (awslog-region).
 The default is "us-east-1".
 This will create a cluster and service running on ECS that has "[Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)".
 Service Discovery means Blinkenlights is discoverable by services on the same VPC.